While attending a Cutting Edge Tables Games Conference in 2015 to promote my

 Then I borrowed a concept from craps to have a player determine everyone's fate by selecting

-the cards used, and the same player continuing to pick the cards on successive hands, whenever a
+the cards used, with that same player continuing to pick the cards on successive hands, whenever a

 'good' hand is revealed.

-Last, I added a jackpot when one of the rarest three card hands is followed by another of
+I then added a jackpot when one of the rarest three card hands is followed by another of

 those rare three card hands, and Pick A Card was born.

-For the record, at that Cutting Edge event, in addition to several presenters using that
+For the record, at that Cutting Edge event, two sessions focused on customer service, both